-Gallagher leverages decades of global experience to bring NZ-made virtual fence to beef farmers
+Gallagher leverages decades of global experience to bring virtual fence to beef farmers

 Sunday, 21 May, 2023

-Gallagher is leveraging decades of global agricultural experience to bring to beef farmers its New Zealand made virtual fencing solution, eShepherd™.
+Gallagher is leveraging decades of global agricultural experience to bring to beef farmers a reliable and virtual fencing solution, eShepherd™.

 For the last 6 years, Gallagher has been partnering with New Zealand and Australian beef farmers to trial eShepherd.
 The technology has proven particularly effective in helping farmers improve pasture management and protect riparian zones, despite farming on remote and vast landscapes.